kphrx/pleroma/docs/development/API/differences_in_mastoapi_responses.md

 - `parent_visible`: If the parent of this post is visible to the user or not.
 - `pinned_at`: a datetime (iso8601) when status was pinned, `null` otherwise.
 - `quotes_count`: the count of status quotes.
+- `bookmark_folder`: the ID of the folder bookmark is stored within (if any).

+Has these additional fields under the `poll.pleroma` object:

 - `non_anonymous`: true if the source post specifies the poll results are not anonymous.
 Currently only implemented by Smithereen.
-- `bookmark_folder`: the ID of the folder bookmark is stored within (if any).

 The `GET /api/v1/statuses/:id/source` endpoint additionally has the following attributes: